 Making dumplings for the Winter Solstice can become a fun-filled family activity that includes your au pair.
 Each family member can try their hand at wrapping dumplings, learning about the significance of this tradition in welcoming the return of longer days.

-6. Wearing Red for Luck and Prosperity (红色好运气 Hóngsè Hǎo Yùnqì)
+7. Wearing Red for Luck and Prosperity (红色好运气 Hóngsè Hǎo Yùnqì)

 In China, customs and traditions are symbolized by the color red, synonymous with good fortune and happiness.
 Encourage your family and au pair to embrace this auspicious tradition by donning red clothing or accessories during significant occasions such as birthdays, weddings, or festivals.
+Historically, Chinese men wore specific red garments during festivals and important events to symbolize luck and celebration.

 By surrounding yourselves with the vibrant hue of red, you invite positive energy and blessings into your lives, fostering a sense of joy and optimism.